roshantaneja/School_Notes/Chemistry Honours/Unit 6 - Why are Shellfish Dying/2-15 - Unit 6 Lesson 2.md

 12. In the space below, update our model to show what we learned today about the interactions between carbon dioxide and water.

+Carbon Dioxide and water react to form Carbonic Acid.

 ### NEXT STEPS: